RomanPodkovyrin/conduktor-take-home/README.md

 ## Assumptions

 1. Rather than adding a separate app for data loading, I have added an argument to the application to load the data from the file.
 As it makes it easier to test it all together.
 And one less thing to run.
 2. As offset is part of the api request url, I can't give it a default value.
-So i have added a different endpoint where offset can be left empty.
+So I have added a different endpoint where offset can be left empty.
 3. Postcode is misspelled in the data file.
 I have corrected it in the code.

+## Future Improvements

+Please look for the TODOs in the code for future improvements.

 ### Start Kafka